Dypnotic/nvim-config/README.md

-# My nvim configuration
+# nvim configuration

-Made in Lua
+Written in Lua